sonictk/maya_python_c_extension/docs/getting_started.md

 That's it.

 !!! tip "Mutex?"
-    Ok, so for those of us who aren't familiar with what a mutex is, it's short for **mutual exclusion object**.
+    For those of us who aren't familiar with what a mutex is, it's shorthand for **mutual exclusion object**.
 It is basically a mechanism (more often than not implemented as a simple object with a unique ID) that allows a single thread within a running process to say, "Hey, I need to access this